Spring flowers at Polesden Lacey

 You’re most likely to find the bluebells in the shadier parts of the ancient woodland.
 Our rangers recommend the Ranmore Common walk, which is way-marked with blue markers and butterflies on the paths.
 When you find yourself well into the woodland, why not venture off the beaten track to discover patches of these fairy tale flowers?

-For extra guidance, pick up a walks booklet from visitor reception for £1.
+For extra guidance, pick up an estate walks booklet from visitor reception.

 Follow Polesden Lacey on Facebook